 A simple guide to car rental insurance in New Zealand.

 Comparing car rental companies is about as fun as a colourblind person playing Twister.
 The most confusing part is when you get onto the car rental insurance.
-Not only are the technical insurance terms thrown around, you also have to figure out what is actually covered in car rental insurance.
+Not only are the technical insurance terms thrown around, but you also have to figure out what is actually covered in car rental insurance.
 Because, yes, not everything that you would expect is covered and not all rental companies cover the same thing.
 This means diving into the Terms & Conditions of your rental company and nobody wants to do that!
 Nevertheless, since you have to do it anyway, we’ve put together this simple guide to New Zealand car rental insurance so you know what to look for when comparing car rental insurance.

 Offering basic insurance is a mandatory requirement for New Zealand car rental companies, but there isn’t really a standard of what that insurance includes.
 This guide will help you understand what to look for.

 What insurance Options do New Zealand car rental companies offer?